epn-vespa/VESPA-CRISM-helper-scripts/q.rd_examples/spectro_planets/README.md

 spectro_planet.csv

-   -  csv file containing description of all data files (because this contains a limited number of spectra, and because parameters have to be retrieved from the original papers, this is prepared manually under a French version of Xcel, then converted to actual csv)
+   -  csv file containing description of all data files (because this contains a limited number of spectra, and because parameters have to be retrieved from the original papers, this is prepared manually under a French version of Xcel, then converted to actual csv).
+To be renamed spectroplanet.csv for ingestion.

 q.rd